 The concept of Mode Sensor(s) is essential to the understanding what makes the Control change from one mode to another.
 The Mode Sensor(s), of a currently operating mode, determines when the Control will leave that mode.
-As an example, while in the Power Mode, the Power Mode Sensor(s) determines when it's too hot to stay in the Power Mode (i.e. above the tunnel "on" temperature).
-Because of this, it converts to the Tunnel Mode (assuming there is no Natural Mode) at the tunnel "on" temperature.
-It comes back to the Power Mode from the Tunnel Mode, when the Tunnel Mode Sensor(s) say it's too cold to stay in the Tunnel Mode (i.e. below the tunnel "off" temperature).
+As an example, while in the Power Mode, the Power Mode Sensor(s) determines when it's too hot to stay in the Power Mode (i.e. above the Natural "on" temperature).
+Because of this, it converts to the Natural Mode at the natural "on" temperature.